European Parliament may propose Google break-up in draft resolution

 "By hardwiring Google+ in the largest category of search, Google isn’t just stifling innovation, it's harming consumers," Luther Lowe, Yelp Director of Public Policy, told Reuters.

-(Additional reporting by Dan Levine in San Francisco, writing by Edwin Chan; editing by James Dalgleish, Peter Henderson and Bernard Orr)
+(Additional reporting by Dan Levine in San Francisco, writing by Edwin Chan)